Careers and graduate study

 The curriculum teaches general analytical skills that are in demand in many areas.
 For example, the importance of quantitative skills (statistics and econometrics) is rising steadily as both private and public organizations seek individuals who are able to work with economic data and forecasts.
 In addition, business schools look for students who have demonstrated an ability to use mathematical and quantitative skills.
 Moreover, employers and graduate schools have always sought individuals with flexibility and basic intelligence, who are able to write and speak effectively.

-Both the Economics Department and the Bates Career Development Center can assist you in making plans for the future.
+Both the Economics Department and the Center for Purposeful Work can assist you in making plans for the future.
 The Department can put you in touch with some recent graduates who have gone on to further study.

 Students who are considering graduate study in economics are strongly advised to take several courses in mathematics beyond those required for the major, such as Math 106, 206, 219 and 301.
 Students should also discuss the various programs at different universities with faculty members.
 Some prestigious universities have weaker programs in economics, while less famous schools may be especially strong in the field.
 Where you decide to go should depend on the particular department and individual faculty members in your planned field of specialization.
 In applying to graduate programs you should be clear and definite about your interest in the specific program.

 To assist you in your applications for graduate study and employment, the Economics faculty are happy to write letters of recommendation.
 You should consult faculty members who will be able to write strong letters for you.
 It is important that you discuss your future plans with them and get an idea about how strong a letter they can write on your behalf.